easazade/faker_x/CONTRIBUTING.md

 #### Explaining DataSources

-a `DataSource` is basically a fake value provider. it either provides a fake value through a list of harcoded values or a builder method (or a list of `Formats` in case of `StringDataSource`).
+a `DataSource` is basically a fake value provider. it either provides a fake value through a list of hardcoded values or a builder method (or a list of `Formats` in case of `StringDataSource`).

-There are 2 kind of `DataSources` that we have `StringDataSource`, `TypeDataSource` each `DataSource` must contain a dataKey defiend in `DataKeys` class and a locale defined in `Locales` class.
+There are 2 kinds of `DataSources` that we have `StringDataSource`, `TypeDataSource` each `DataSource` must contain a dataKey defined in `DataKeys` class and a locale defined in `Locales` class.

-each `DataSource` can use either a list `values` or a `builder` method to provide fake values.
+Each `DataSource` can use either a list of `values` or a `builder` method to provide fake values.

 ##### StringDataSource

-`StringDataSource` can be used to generate string values. names, urls and so force. below there are multiple examples of how StringDataSource can be used to generate fake string values.
+`StringDataSource` can be used to generate string values like names, urls and so force.
+Below there are multiple examples of how StringDataSource can be used to generate fake string values.

 - Using StringDataSource to generate string values from a list of string